CanonicalLtd/maas-docs/en/installconfig-network-subnet-management.md

 ## Controlling subnet management

+By default, a subnet is managed, but it is easy to change this.

 To disable (or re-enable) subnet management navigate to the 'Subnets' page and select the subnet.
 There is a slide switch labelled 'Managed allocation'.
 Click